-A deed in lieu of foreclosure is a negotiated remedy between a defaulting borrower and a lender.
+A "deed in lieu of foreclosure" is a negotiated remedy between a defaulting borrower and a lender.
 The borrower transfers title to the property to the lender, and the lender cancels the foreclosure.

-If the lender refuses to include such a waiver, and nothing in your state's laws prohibit lenders from suing borrowers for the deficiency after a deed in lieu of foreclosure, you could later find yourself facing a lawsuit filed by your lender to recover the difference between the amount you owe and the fair market value of the property.
+If the lender refuses to include such a waiver, and nothing in your state's laws prohibit lenders from suing borrowers for the deficiency after a deed in lieu of foreclosure, you could later find yourself facing a lawsuit filed by your lender to recover the difference between the amount you owe and the property's fair market value.

-Like a deed in lieu of foreclosure, a short sale is also a negotiated remedy between a defaulting homeowner and the lender.
+Like a deed in lieu of foreclosure, a "short sale" is also a negotiated remedy between a defaulting homeowner and the lender.
 The borrower sells the house for an amount less than the outstanding mortgage debt, and the lender agrees to accept this lesser amount and cancel the foreclosure.

 Lenders sometimes impose conditions on its acceptance of a short sale.
 The most common conditions are:

-It is not unusual for a homeowner to have a second or even a third mortgage on the property.
-In order for a short sale or deed in lieu of foreclosure to work, all of the subordinate lienholders must agree to the terms of the short sale or deed in lieu of foreclosure agreement and release their liens on the property.
+It's not unusual for a homeowner to have a second, or even a third, mortgage on the property.
+For a deed in lieu of foreclosure or short sale to work, all of the subordinate lienholders must agree to the terms of the deed in lieu of foreclosure or short sale agreement and release their liens on the property.

 Getting all mortgage holders to agree might be close to impossible to achieve, particularly with a deed in lieu of foreclosure.
 To encourage the subordinate lienholders to agree to a deed in lieu of foreclosure or short sale, the holder of the first mortgage might offer a financial incentive in exchange.